Activities & Days Out / 4 September, 2019 / My Baba

 WHERE: 150 London Wall, EC2Y 5HN

 This Hoxton museum explores how the home has changed throughout history.
 Find out how different centuries varied in behaviour, taste, and style.
-Walk from room to room experiencing different periods in from the 1600s to modern day.
+Walk from room to room experiencing different periods from the 1600s to modern-day.
 The museum also has a learning zone for children and families.
 Holiday activities include free art, design, craft, and baking workshops.

 WHEN: Daily, 10am – 5pm (except Mondays)